 330-6.1.1 Alignment of Edges: Place all asphalt mixtures by the stringline method to obtain an accurate, uniform alignment of the pavement edge.
 As an exception, pavement edges adjacent to curb and gutter or other true edges do not require a stringline.
-Control the unsupported pavement edge to ensure that it will not deviate more than plus or minus 1.5 inches from the stringline.
+Control the unsupported pavement edge to ensure it will not deviate from the stringline more than plus or minus 1.5 inches.